 As a result of the huge losses, insurance companies are demanding more and more impact-resistant roofing materials on the market.
-To incentivize consumers, some insurers are offering discounts of up 25% on a homeowner’s insurance premium.
+To incentivize consumers, some insurers are offering discounts of up 25% on a homeowner’s insurance premium with impact resistant roofing.

 In 1998, Texas was the first state to make it mandatory for insurance companies to offer discounts to homeowners with hail-resistant roofing.
-A homeowner with the lowest resistant rated roof (Class 1) in a part of the state with the least hail would only get a discount of 1%.
+A homeowner with the lowest resistant rated roof (Class 1) in a part of the state with the least hail would only get a 1% discount.
 But for a homeowner using Class 4 materials in that portion of the state that regularly gets pelted with hail at least 6 times a year, the discount was a whopping 35% annually.

 While it has yet to become mandatory in other states, a number of insurers including State Farm have voluntarily decided to offer insurance discounts in other states like Colorado and Wyoming where hail and high winds tend to be a problem.